Changelog

 Breaking Change: Files without named statements (-- name:) are now gracefully skipped instead of raising SQLFileParseError.

-This allows loading directories containing both aiosql-style named queries and raw DDL/DML scripts without errors.
+This allows loading directories containing named SQL queries and raw DDL/DML scripts without errors.

 What Changed: